Ikerne/IronhackFinal/README.md

 ## Technical Challenge

 - Vue.js -> Understanding the components, where to reference what and how.
 Using the stores, connecting to supabase.
-As this was my first priject with vue.js and supabase understanding how everything works and how was a struggle.
+As this was my first project with vue.js and supabase understanding how everything works was a struggle.
 It took patience, time and support from classmates.

-- CSS flex confusion -> My Task container & wrapper CSS is a mess, I had to patch it up with margins and could not figure out where the issue is or how to fix it.
+- CSS flex confusion -> My Task container & wrapper CSS are a mess, I had to patch it up with margins and could not figure out where the issue is or how to fix it.
 It looks ok but I know it's not... eye twitch...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Big Mistake

+- Stress management -> When I got stuck, over glitches and flex, it frustrated me.
+Which got me obsessed, to the point where forgot to eat or drink and laughed manically too many times to count.

 - JS and Vue glitches -> The biggest mistake was not understanding fully what I was doing and getting desperate, stressed and frustrated.
 Little by little, with support from teachers and classmates, I was able to understand the code.
 Managing to add exta functionality to the app with "task status/color".

 - Underestimating CSS -> I thought the worst was over after I got all the functional parts to work and that the design would be easier.
 It seemed simple enough... before I stated working on it.
 It took more patience, effort and tirals than the rest.

-- Stress management -> When I got stuck, over glitches and flex, it frustrated me.
-Which got me obsessed, to the pont where forgot to eat or drink and laughed manically too many times to count.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>